Skip to Main Content

 Many journals are peer-reviewed, which means each article has been assessed for quality by independent experts in those fields before publication.

-Search for journal articles using any of these key databases.
+Search for journal articles using any of these specialist databases.
 Guidance is available via the Academic Skills Hub on how to put an effective search together.

-Scopus A bibliographic database which indexes a very large number of journals, including in Film Studies.
+Scopus A bibliographic database which indexes a very large number of journals.
 It's citation tracking feature is very helpful for identifying related articles based on citations.
 Scopus is a rival to Web of Science, another similar database we also have access to.

-Web of Science A bibliographic database which indexes a very large number of journals, including in Film Studies.
+Web of Science A bibliographic database which indexes a very large number of journals.
 It's citation tracking feature is very helpful for identifying related articles based on citations.
 Web of Science is a rival to Scopus, another similar database we also have access to.

 Google Scholar A popular tool used for finding academic sources on the internet.
 It has advantages and disadvantages and it can be considered an 'additional' tool to use in conjunction with BU Library search tools.
 See our guide in the Academic Skills Hub.